Fiskless/Month-Salary/README.md

 # Programming vacancies compare

 This project allow us to get data from from job search sites such as HeadHunter and Superjob by using it API (API HeadHunter - https://dev.hh.ru/, API SuperJob - https://api.superjob.ru/.
 Through this project we can compare the vacancies which we are interested in.
-As a result we get two tables where number of vacancies found, and average salary through the vacancies which are in column "Vacancies processed", are presented for multiple programming languages.
+As a result we get two tables which have 3 columns: "Vacancies found" where number of vacancies found is presented, average salary in column "Average salary" calculated for vacancies which are in column "Vacancies processed".
+These data presented for multiple programming languages which are shown in column "Programming language"

 ### How to install